wutzi15/muonic/docs/source/tutorial.rst

 Muon Velocity
 ~~~~~~~~~~~~~

 In this tab the muon velocity can be measured.
-The measurement can be started with activating the checkbox.
+The measurement can be started with activating the check box.
 In the following popup window it has to be configured.
+The muon velocity widget will measure the signal times between two given channels which can be interpreted as the flight time of the muon from one detector plate to the other.
+The resulting histogram shows the distribution of flight times.
+The mean flight time can be calculated by using the fit button to fit a gaussian distribution.

 .. warning::
    The error of the fit might be wrong!